twitter/twitter-cldr-rb/README.md

 The JavaScript files that make up twitter-cldr-js can be automatically generated for each language via a set of Rake tasks.

-* Build js files in the current directory: `bundle exec rake twitter_cldr:compile`
+* Build js files in the current directory: `bundle exec rake twitter_cldr:js:compile`
-* Build js files into a given directory: `bundle exec rake twitter_cldr:compile OUTPUT_DIR=/path/to/output/dir`
+* Build js files into a given directory: `bundle exec rake twitter_cldr:js:compile OUTPUT_DIR=/path/to/output/dir`
-* Build only the specified locales: `bundle exec rake twitter_cldr:compile OUTPUT_DIR=/path/to/output/dir LOCALES=ar,he,ko,ja`
+* Build only the specified locales: `bundle exec rake twitter_cldr:js:compile OUTPUT_DIR=/path/to/output/dir LOCALES=ar,he,ko,ja`

-* Rebuild the js files internally in the gem: `bundle exec rake twitter_cldr:update`
+* Rebuild the js files internally in the gem: `bundle exec rake twitter_cldr:js:update`

 ## Requirements